manuelkiessling/simplecd/README.md

 1. Check if an instance of the given plan is already running, exit if yes
 2. Check if the remote repo is newer than what was last delivered
 3. Pull the newest code from the remote repository
-4. Run the scripts that are provided by the repository in subfolder `_simplecd`:
+4. Run the step scripts that are provided by the repository in subfolder `_simplecd`.
-  1. `run-unit-tests`
-  2. `deploy-to-staging`
-  3. `run-e2e-tests-for-staging`
-  4. `deploy-to-production`
-  5. `run-e2e-tests-for-production`
 5. Mail results to the receivers listed in `_simplecd/logreceivers.txt`

-For steps 4.1 to 4.5, the rule is that they must return exit code 0 on success and exit code > 0 on failure.
-If any of these steps fail, the delivery is aborted.

 SimpleCD will call every script with the path to the local repository clone, e.g.

-`./_simplecd/run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214`
+`./_simplecd/00-run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214`

-If the script file for a given step is not found, SimpleCD simply skips this step and continues with the next step.

 If the keyword *reset* is provided as the third parameter, SimpleCD does not start a delivery, but instead removes all working data related to the given